UDOOboard/IoT-Docs/docs/03_Client_Setup/03_Install_the_UDOO_Iot_Client_service.md

 For now, the packages are compatible with **Ubuntu 17.10 (Artful Aardvark)** and **Ubuntu 17.04 (Zesty Zapus)**.

-## Install required packages - curl - Nodejs 6.x
+## Install Required Packages - curl - Nodejs 6.x

 Install `curl` if you don't have it done already